Supervised Reward Inference: Conclusion

 \section{Conclusion}

-In this paper, we introduced supervised reward inference (SRI), which to our knowledge is the first algorithm to be able to infer accurate reward functions from arbitrary behavior.
-We showed that SRI is asymptotically Bayesian-optimal, as long as the model is strong enough: as the quantity of training data available to it approaches infinity, its learned policies approach the highest ground-truth return possible given limited behavior at inference time.
-Finally, we showed that SRI can infer difficult reward functions correctly from behavior with complex suboptimalities, and can infer simpler reward functions from suboptimal behavior with only a few thousand labeled states.
+In this paper, we introduced supervised reward inference (SRI), a framework that reduces reward inference from arbitrary (but fixed-distribution) behavior to supervised learning on known rewards.
+We showed that SRI is asymptotically Bayes-optimal, as long as the model is strong enough: as the quantity of training data available to it approaches infinity, its learned policies approach the highest ground-truth return possible given limited behavior at inference time.
+Finally, we showed that SRI infers difficult reward functions from behavior with complex suboptimalities in continuous-control tasks \citep{yu2019metaworld} as accurately as that behavior allows, while also performing strongly on the tabular benchmark where prior arbitrary-behavior reward-inference methods were originally evaluated \citep{shah2019feasibility}.

-Several important questions remain to be answered before SRI can be easily applied to existing real-world problems.
-First, many real-world tasks will likely be visual, thus requiring an image encoder as part of the SRI model, a change which we believe will be straightforward but did not study here.
-Second, while SRI's data efficiency on reach tasks might allow manual dataset construction, real-world tasks are likely to be far more complex than even the simulated pick-place task studied here.
-In such cases, SRI's labeled data efficiency may be enhanced through self- and weakly-supervised learning methods.
-For example, DINOv2 \citep{oquab2024dino} or other visual foundation models could help it learn rewards more easily, while behavior foundation models \citep{pirotta2024fast} might help it more easily infer optimal policies.

-We believe that SRI's compatibility with self-supervised foundation models is thus one advantage offering it great promise in the effort to align artificial agents.
-Just as natural language processing tasks have been made easier through leveraging massive datasets \citep{brown2020language}, so too we hope that artificial agents can achieve humans' real-world goals more easily through the power of data.